rlaisqls/TIL/데브옵스 DevOps/AWS/Storage/EFS.md

 # EFS

 EFS provides a simple and fully managed elastic NFS file system for use within AWS.
-EFS automatically and instantly scales you file system storage capacity up or down as you add or remove files withour sidruption your application.
+EFS automatically and instantly scales you file system storage capacity up or down as you add or remove files without disrupting your application.

 ---